Knowing how to gesso paper will open the door to new ways to add texture and interest to your drawings.

 Gesso is a primer that is often used as a base on canvas or paper before drawing or painting.
 It helps to create a smooth surface that is easier to work on, and it also helps to protect the paper or canvas from damage.
 If you are using a mixed media sketchbook, it can be helpful to apply a layer of gesso to the pages before you start drawing.

-- Mix the gesso in a bowl or container.
-You want to make it thin enough to easily apply with a brush, but not so thin that it's watery.
+Start by mixing the gesso in a bowl or container.
+Adjust the consistency so it’s thin enough to apply easily with a brush but not so thin that it becomes watery.
+This ensures smooth, even application without drips.

 Recycling old drawings with gesso